|

 Tips

-About Us Our
+About Us

 When a hiring manager takes her first glance at your resume, you have just ten seconds to convince her that you're special.........can you do it?

 We're continually astonished by talented, well-educated people who do a lousy job of writing their resumes.
 Our conclusion is that they simply don't know how to sell themselves to a prospective employer.
-Whatever your field, your resume should not be a boring listing of job duties and responsibilities.
+Whatever your field, your resume should not be a boring list of job duties and responsibilities.
 Your next employer isn't seeking a robot, but a creative worker who takes the initiative to solve complex problems.
 Successful candidates demonstrate that they can communicate well with others and be a terrific representative of their future firm.
-To land an interview, you must show that that you've made a strong contribution in your previous jobs, providing specific (measurable) examples.
+To land an interview, you must show that that you've made a strong contribution in your previous jobs by providing specific (measurable) examples.
 Without strong supporting documentation, your resume will ultimately land in the trash can.
-How important is that "piece of paper"?
+How important is that "piece of paper?"
 Resumes have four ultimate functions:

 a) Avoid the use of articles (a, an, the), which add no meaning or clarity b) Eliminate personal pronouns (I, me, you, they, them, us), which distract the reader c) Use descriptive phrases and clauses, rather than complete sentences d) Keep the resume under two pages